Fake IRS Letter: How to Verify a Real IRS Notice

 Fake IRS Letters From Tax Debt Relief Companies

-These letters may reference a real tax debt — Remember that tax liens are public records, and these companies use that information to scare you into calling them.
+These letters may reference a real tax debt; remember that tax liens are public record, and these companies use that information to scare you into calling them.
 Marketing letters tend to have a paragraph similar to the following:

 Then, when you call, you reach a salesperson at a tax debt relief company.
 Generally, this is not a licensed tax professional.
 It’s a salesperson who will try to talk you into setting up services with the company.